MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-agent-calendar.md

 - Omnichannel administrator
 - Omnichannel supervisor

 You must also have a third-party adapter configured to import agent bookings from an external system.
-Without an adapter in place, external bookings can't be surfaced in the agent calendar, and agents won't be able to view their schedules.
+Without an adapter in place, external bookings can't be surfaced in the agent calendar, and agents can't view their schedules.

 ## Enable the agent calendar